TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 Done in 12.6s using pnpm v10.28.2
 ```

-* Lots of packages changed but seemed to go smoothly
-* Hopefully the deprecated subdependencies warning will go once everything is updated
-* Built went as normal up to the point where `api-extractror` validates that the API hasn't changed
+Lots of packages have changed but the update seemed to go smoothly.
+Hopefully the deprecated subdependencies warning will go once everything else is updated.
+The build proceeds as normal up to the point where `api-extractror` validates that the API hasn't changed.

 ```
 packages/react-virtual-scroll prodapi$ api-extractor run